jayefan/transformer.github.io/_posts/2023-11-09-transformer_moving_window.md

 ---
 layout: distill
-title: "Transformer with dynamic window for time series data"
+title: Transformer with dynamic window for time series data
 description: A project for MIT 2023 Fall 6.S898 Deep Learning.
 A exploration of transformer.
 date: 2023-11-09
 htmlwidgets: true